 Hike the Mid State Trail’s only tunnel section, a 250-foot abandoned railroad tunnel through West Paddy Mountain, at this state park.
 Follow a path along Penns Creek before crossing a pedestrian bridge and climbing up to the tunnel-turned-rail-trail and bat hibernation habitat.
 Located at the confluence of Big Poe Creek and Penns Creek, Poe Paddy is well-known for its Green Drake Hatch, which typically occurs during late May or early June and is a favorite of trout anglers.

 Though this is actually a state forest (versus a state park), Rothrock State Forest is worth including on the list for all the outstanding hiking opportunities that you’ll find so close to State College.
 You’ll find more than 300 miles of hiking trails in total, including the Mid State Trail and 16 miles of the Standing Stone Trail; a more than 80 mile route that connects Cowans Gap State Park to the Mid State Trail several miles north of Alan Seeger Natural Area.
 Even if you’re not up for a long hike, Rothrock State Forest offers plenty of opportunities for mountain biking, horseback riding, paddling, and fishing.

-Written by Jenny Willden for RootsRated Media in partnership with Visit Penn State.
+Written by Jenny Willden for RootsRated Media in partnership with The Happy Valley Adventure Bureau.